• Skip to primary navigation

 Blood Orange Dark Chocolate Chip Sorbet in a clear glass bowl.

 One of the interesting things about working with blood oranges is you never know the exact shade and depth of color you will encounter until you slice them open.
-The flesh in my most recent batch of Moro blood oranges were filled with such a vivid shade of maroon.
-They were perfect for creating this stunning Blood Orange Dark Chocolate Chip Sorbet!

 Aerial view of Blood Orange Dark Chocolate Chip Sorbet in two glass bowls next to an ice cream scoop.

-If you don’t have blood oranges available, then feel free to substitute with your favorite citrus.
+If you don’t have blood oranges available, feel free to substitute with your favorite citrus.
 The amount of sugar may need to be adjusted to taste depending on the type of fruit.

 The ingredients can easily be halved to make sorbet for 2-3 people.
 Before juicing the oranges, make sure they are at room temperature.
 It will be easier to extract the juice compared to if they were chilled.